Elon Musk says Mars is for explorers who will 'probably die'

 Future Mars explorers, get those life insurance policies in place.
-SpaceX founder Elon Musk bluntly pointed out the dangers of traveling to the red planet, and he didn't paint a rosy picture.
+SpaceX founder Elon Musk bluntly pointed out the dangers of traveling to the red planet, and he did not paint a rosy picture.

 Musk was speaking on a livestream with Peter Diamandis, founder and chairman of the X Prize Foundation, about the group's $100 million prize for innovators who can develop gigaton-scale carbon removal to help avoid the worst effects of climate change.
 The four-year competition began on Earth Day, and Musk and his Musk Foundation fund it.